 Waugh was dismissed early on Day 5 and India quickly wrapped up the tail requiring just 155 to win.
 Then there was a mini stutter as you always expect with India as they started losing quick wickets.
 Laxman however was again standing between the Aussies ticking along and taking India to safety.
 As I was about to leave school for the day, I heard in the transistor (no cell phones back then) that Laxman was caught brilliantly by Mark Waugh with India still needing 20 to win.
 And then just as I reached home, I entered with the news that Sameer Dighe and the series superstar Harbhajan Singh had taken India to victory and I was just in time to witness the presentation ceremony.

 Chepauk was buzzing with excitement and there were scenes of euphoria all round.
+The atmosphere was simply electric and was clearly evident even viewing it from an old 21 inch Philips Television set.
 India had staged a remarkable comeback which all started on Day 4 of the Eden Gardens test which culminated and reached the pinnacle on Day 5 at the M.A Chidambaram Stadium.
 India had won perhaps the greatest test series ever played in its cricketing history.
+In cricketing parlance, it felt like the equivalence of conquering Mount Everest.

 We came to school on the 5th day morning but our minds were still not in place and constantly deviating.
 It was '0' period and the teacher had still not come, we suddenly gathered courage and decided 'Let hell break loose' we will end up going for the match.
 And then we made our way till the P.S back gate to leave when it suddenly dawned upon us as to what will happen if someone complained that we all came to class and left for the match.
-There were always some Naradars :O.
+There were always some Naradars :O (complaining types).
+I even now vividly remember the discussion we had in Gate 2 (Back Gate) and after speaking for couple of minutes we all disappointingly but unanimously decided to get back to class.
+In fact even after getting back to class, the teacher had still not come evincing semblances of hope once again to go back but it was a touch too late.

 And then History happened...